antvis/G6/docs/manual/middle/elements/edges/polyline.en.md

 ## Property
-Polyline edge has the properties shown below.
+Polyline edge has the [Common Edge Properties](/en/docs/manual/middle/elements/edges/defaultEdge/#the-common-property), and some commonly used properties are shown below.
 The properties with object type will be described in detail after the table

 ```javascript
 color: '#87e8de',